uyuni-project/tetra/README.md

 #### Generating a build script

-`gjp` expects that all commands needed to build a package are put in a `build.sh` script in `src/<package name>`.
-If you are a Bash user you are lucky - `gjp` can do this for you by looking at your command history!
+`gjp` expects that all commands needed to build a package are in a `build.sh` script in `src/<package name>`.
+If you are a Bash user you are lucky - `gjp` can create one for you by looking at your command history!
 Just type:

-    gjp generate-build-script commons-collections
+    gjp generate-package-script commons-collections

 Note that `gjp` will substitute the `gjp mvn` calls with equivalent lines that are actually runnable on a build host without `gjp` itself.